AMP KiwiSaver Scheme

 Important Information

-Investing in the AMP KiwiSaver Scheme is subject to risk, which includes the potential for you to lose income and any amounts invested.
-When using this calculator, you should have regard to your particular objectives, needs and financial situation.
-This calculator and the results it produces is intended to be of a general nature only and is not intended to be personalised advice.
+When using this calculator, you should have regard to your particular objectives, needs, and financial situation.
 If necessary, we recommend that you seek appropriate professional or financial advice before acting on any of the results provided by this calculator.
 A disclosure statement is available from your adviser, on request and free of charge.
+The Calculator has been designed for New Zealand conditions only.

 How the Calculator works

-The AMP KiwiSaver Scheme Retirement calculator can show you :
+The AMP KiwiSaver Scheme Retirement calculator can show you:

-- Your estimated savings (after fees and taxes) you may have in your KiwiSaver account at your selected retirement age using your inputs and the ‘Assumptions’ listed below,
+• Your estimated savings (after fees and taxes) you may have in your KiwiSaver account at your selected retirement age using your inputs and the ‘Assumptions’ listed below,

-- An estimate of your annual income (after fees and taxes), your estimated savings and NZ Super may provide you in retirement.
+• An estimate of your annual income (after fees and taxes), your estimated savings and NZ Super may provide you in retirement.
 NZ Super is by default included in your annual projected income and you can remove NZ Super on the Results page.

-- A forecast of a deposit that you may be able to save in KiwiSaver for your first home.
+• A forecast of a deposit that you may be able to save in KiwiSaver for your first home.

 Assumptions